Filing Life Settlement Forms

 Guidance for the Filing of Life Settlement Forms in Accordance with Sections 7806 and 7811 of the Insurance Law

 In accordance with section 7806 of the Insurance Law, a licensed life settlement provider may not enter into a life settlement contract unless specimen copies of the life settlement contract form, any amendments or addendums thereto, the application form and the disclosure forms and consumer information booklet required by section 7811(a) and (b) of the Insurance Law, have been submitted to and approved by the Department of Financial Services.

 Filings must comply with the following procedural requirements:

 - Each form submitted, including the contract form, any amendment forms, application form, disclosure forms and consumer information booklet, must contain a unique identifier set forth in the lower left corner of the first page of the form.
 The identifier may be made up of numbers or letters or a combination of both.
-For example: LSC-2013.
+For example: LSC-2020.